-I’m sure you know exactly what I’m talking about.
-You may at some point have even struggled with this yourself (think returning to work after a long vacation).
+You may at some point have struggled with this problem yourself (for example think about how distracted and unmotivated you felt when returning to work after a long vacation).

 The clock strikes midday and you are out the door to lunch.
-You get back an hour later and wonder how you are going to last the next four hours.
+You get back an hour later and wonder how you’re going to last for the next four hours.
 Five pm comes around and you are sprinting for the door!

-Here are some ideas on how to stop clock watching.
+Here are my thoughts on how to stop clock watching at work.

 Focus on the parts of your job that you like